Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Expected number of independent sets of linear size

-\paragraph{\textbf{Obtaining the asymptotics.}} ~\\ Recall that we established that $C_1(z,u)$ has radius of convergence $r(u)$ and its value at this singularity is given by $C_1(r(u),u)=s(u)$.
+Recall that we established that $C_1(z,u)$ has radius of convergence $r(u)$ and its value at this singularity is given by $C_1(r(u),u)=s(u)$.
 From \cite[Sec.
 VII.4.1]{Violet}, we therefore obtain an estimate of $C_1(z,u)$ as $z$ approaches $r(u)$.
 Namely, for every $u>0$ the series $C_1(z,u)$ has a square-root singularity at $r(u)$ and in some $\Delta$-domain, we have

 with $\gamma_1(u)=\sqrt{\frac{2\,r(u)\, G_z(r(u),s(u),u)} {G_{cc}(r(u),s(u),u)}}$.
 Note that $G_{cc}(r(u),s(u),u)>0$ and $G_z(r(u),s(u),u)>0$ from~\cref{eq:hyp_check_derivatives_cc,eq:hyp_check_derivatives_u}.
 The determination of the sign in front of $\sqrt{1-z/r(u)}$ uses that $C_1$ is increasing in $z$ when $z$ approaches $r(u)$ from the left.